Eventing Cross Country – Rider Dress & Horse Tack Rules Explained

 A removable hat cover with a light flexible peak may be used.

-Body Protector is mandatory for Cross Country and must comply with the following requirements:
+- A Body Protector is a mandatory requirement for Cross Country and must comply with the following requirements:

-A British Equestrian Trade Association (BETA) approved and appropriate labelled ‘Level 3 Body protector’ (2009 or 2018 year) and manufactured in 2009 or after.
+A British Equestrian Trade Association (BETA) approved and appropriate labelled ‘Level 3 Body Protector’, manufactured in the year 2018 or after, or,

-An Exo Body Cage must be declared at the Event Secretary prior to the Cross Country phase if worn.
+An Exo Body Cage which, if worn, must be declared at the Event Secretary prior to the Cross Country phase if worn.

 Competitors are recommended to check their body protectors on a regular basis and if damaged they should be replaced.